Skip to main content

 Teams are exploring agentic workflows: multiple models chained together, sometimes with automated actions attached.

-Janet jokes that some of these systems may actually be “lots of different AI models sort of in a trench coat”, and some of them may be what we would think of as agentic.
+Some of these systems may actually be “lots of different AI models sort of in a trench coat”, and some of them may be what we would think of as agentic.

 Oversight That Holds Up When Volumes Are High